dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     *   Pattern-if statements

-*   **Logical patterns.** If we're going to add `==` patterns, we may as well support other Boolean infix operators.
+*   **Logical patterns.** If we're going to add `==` patterns, we may as well support other boolean infix operators.
 And if we're going to support the comparison operators, then `&&` is useful for numeric ranges.
 It's weird to have `&&` without `||` so we may as well do that too (and it's useful for switch expressions).
 Once we have infix patterns precedence comes into play,